OSeMOSYS/OSeMOSYS/README.md

 OSeMOSYS consists of this repository and several submodules, which contain the different language implementations of the OSeMOSYS formualation.

-To obtain all the OSeMOSYS code for development purposes, run the following commands from your command line:
+To obtain all the OSeMOSYS code including the language implementations for development purposes, run the following commands from your command line:

 ```bash
 cd <name_of_folder>